gvwilson/sdxjs/en/src/systems-programming/index.md

 %]

 This program works,
-but we probably don't want to copy Emacs backup files whose names end with a tilde.
+but we probably don't want to copy editor backup files whose names end with `.bck`.
 We can get rid of them by [%i "globbing!filtering results" %][%g filter "filtering" %][%/i%] the list that `glob` returns:

 <div class="pagebreak"></div>